Measurement services are available in Stresstech laboratories or on-site for customer convenience.

 - ESPI hole drilling is used for measuring residual stresses using electronic speckle pattern interferometry.
 This method determines regular surface displacements.
 Residual stress profiles are determined for confident analysis of part performance and fatigue life.
 Typical applications include the analysis of surface treatments as well as welding and machining stresses.

-Our measurement labs are following application standards:
+Our measurement labs adhere to the application standards below:

 - EN 15305:2008 “Non-destructive Testing.
 Test Method for Residual Stress analysis by X-ray Diffraction”.